Web Player Usage Guide

 - Intelligent Identification: After "Auto Proxy" is enabled, if the system detects that it is currently in an HTTPS environment and the obtained sound source link is the HTTP protocol, it will automatically transfer this request to be proxied by the server side.
 This mode not only solves the playback compatibility problem under HTTPS, but also retains the direct connection response speed when the sound source itself supports HTTPS.

-To reduce repetitive network requests and improve on-demand and progress bar dragging speeds, playback requests undergo three-level layering:
+To reduce repetitive network requests and improve playback speeds, playback requests undergo hierarchical processing involving two core physical directories:

 ⚠️ Data Space Cleanup: Clicking the various sub-item "Cache Cleanup" buttons in the player settings interface will issue a cleanup instruction for the specified directory (calling